A pioneering trooper looks back at her career with Washington State Patrol

 Alexander said she loves the competitive spirit in the agency.
 But when asked if her rise helped pave the way for other women of color, she had two words: “Not yet.”

-Out of 1,046 commissioned troopers in the Washington State Patrol now, just five are black women, according to the agency.
+Out of 1,046 commissioned troopers in the State Patrol now, just five are black women, according to the agency.
 And none has been promoted, although the chief’s daughter, Trooper Johnna Batiste, is expected to become a sergeant this year.
 It could be almost a decade before she rises to captain, Alexander said.

 “That’s a really long time not to have a voice at the upper level that brings some diversity about what goes on in the agency,” Alexander said.
 “That to me is a disappointment.
 The pipeline is empty.”

 Chief Batiste said the agency is working hard to diversify but, like other agencies, is having difficulty recruiting.
-State patrol has been looking at what’s worked for other agencies, he said.
+The State Patrol has been looking at what’s worked for other agencies, he said.

 “We have to give people peace of mind”